rundeck/docs/docs/administration/runner/runner-installation/runner-install.md

 1. Runner Logs are located in the ./runner/logs folder under the folder where the jar was executed from.
 The runner.log file contains operational and important messages about the runner. operations.log tracks an operation starts and if it succeeds or fails.
 Read more about [Runner logging configuration](/administration/runner/runner-logging.md) to customize logging.

-## Linux service for the Runner
+## Linux Service for the Runner
-We recommend setting up the Runners to run as services through systemd.
+The Runner can be installed as a `systemd` service on Linux systems.

 1. Create a systemd configuration file `/etc/systemd/system/runner.service` with the following contents:
 ```